jrmarino/AdaBase/stmt_assign.md

 end AdaBase.Results;
 </pre>
 <p>
-This page documents 76 similar assign functions, four for each standard data type (except for chain and settype which don't have the constant value versions).
+This page documents 80 overloaded assign functions, four for each standard data type.
 These functions bind to the markers of a previously prepared statement.
 </p>
 <p>
 The first 20 functions reference the marker by its numeric index starting from 1 and bind the marker to a variable matching the data type of the marker.
-The next 20 functions do the same thing except they reference the marker by its name (which requires the use of named parameters instead of question marks).
+The next 20 functions do the same thing except they reference the marker by its name, which requires the use of named parameters instead of question marks.
-The values of the variables involved in these 40 functions are not evaluated until the <b>execute</b> command is issues
+The values of the variables involved in these 40 functions are not evaluated until the <b>execute</b> command is issued.
 </p>
 <p>
-The next 18 functions reference the marker by its numeric index and define its value with a constant of the same data type of the marker.
-There is no constant variation of the function for chain and settype markers; those markers are limited to variables.
-The final 18 functions are similar, but reference the marker by their names.
+The next 20 functions reference the marker by its numeric index and define its value with a constant of the same data type of the marker.
+The final 20 functions are similar, but reference the marker by their names.
 </p>
 <h3>Boolean function<br/>
 AdaBase.Statement.Base.[STMT].assign (index : Positive; vaxx : AR.nbyte0_access)</h3>